 Establish Competitive Pay Plans

-We've mentioned that hiring virtual assistants as independent contractors can reduce your payroll expenses and increase profitability.
-However, shortchanging quality remote assistants with low-quality compensation plans can leave you without a way to hire the best VAs for your property management company.
+We've mentioned that choosing virtual assistants as independent contractors can reduce your payroll expenses and increase profitability.
+However, shortchanging quality remote assistants with low-quality compensation plans can leave you without a way to attract the best VAs for your property management company.

 When mapping out a compensation plan for a virtual property management assistant, consider:

-- Offer a stipend for Internet or computer costs
+Offering a stipend for internet or computer costs

-- Have clearly defined KPIs and review consistently
+Having clearly defined KPIs and reviewing them consistently

-- Fly them in once a year for training or company holiday party
+Flying them in once a year for training or a company holiday party

-While that last one might seem like a stretch, depending on your VA's location and the logistics, offering to bring them in for a company celebration in person can be a positive relationships builder that helps your virtual assistant feel like an important team member!
+While that last one might seem like a stretch depending on your VA's location and the logistics, offering to bring a remote team member in for a company celebration in person can be a positive relationship builder that helps your virtual assistant feel like an important team member!